 The work environments and people also score highly across the four firms.
-With huge revenues they can afford luxury offices in popular areas of the cities in which they are present.
+With huge revenues, they can afford luxury offices in popular areas of the cities in which they are present.
 This makes the environment pleasant.

 Interestingly, EY is the only company to have office politics mentioned frequently in their negative reviews suggesting this is an issue that EY struggle with significantly more than the other three.

-Deloitte has a heavy focus on the quality of their people whilst the other three balance people, environment and learning opportunities between them.
+Deloitte has a heavy focus on the quality of their people whilst the other three balance people, environment, and learning opportunities between them.

 At this level of detail, there is still little difference between the big four firms.

 Making a job decision based on salary is unashamedly important but asking the question in the interview room is not always appropriate.
-Looking across the big four firms, there is differences in salary between the four and also between the professional service practices e.g. the strategy consulting practice of PwC, Strategy&, pays roughly 50% more in starting salary than they do for audit graduates.
+Looking across the big four firms, there are differences in salary between the four and also between the professional service practices e.g. the strategy consulting practice of PwC, Strategy&, pays roughly 50% more in starting salary than they do for audit graduates.

-For entry level positions EY and PwC pay roughly the same and about 10% more than Deloitte and KPMG.
+For entry-level positions, EY and PwC pay roughly the same and about 10% more than Deloitte and KPMG.
 All firms pay similar bonuses on top of the base salaries offered.

-In summary, there is little difference between the big four firms but if you want to focus on digital consulting work then Deloitte may be the best choice for you, for tax it is probably PwC and for audit there is probably negligible difference and so the 10% higher salary at EY and PwC is probably the deciding factor.
+In summary, there is little difference between the big four firms but if you want to focus on digital consulting work then Deloitte may be the best choice for you, for tax it is probably PwC and for audit, there is probably negligible difference and so the 10% higher salary at EY and PwC is probably the deciding factor.